netboxlabs/console-docs/docs/Administration Console/managing-hostnames.md

 # Managing NetBox Cloud Hostnames

+!!! info
-**Note** - Current functionality of the **Hostnames Manager** is limited to viewing Hostnames along with their associated NetBox Cloud instances and categories.
+    Current functionality of the **Hostnames Manager** is limited to viewing Hostnames along with their associated NetBox Cloud instances and categories.
 Enhanced functionality to manage Hostnames is coming soon in a future release.

 1. From within the [NetBox Labs Console](https://console.netboxlabs.com) click on **Settings** in the left-hand main menu to manage the settings for your Organization: